Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/FloatValue/documentation.md

-* When parameterized this node will appear as a slider and input field in the Parameter panel.
+* When parameterized this node will appear as a slider and input field in the parameter panel.
 * Other names for this node include: Float, Double, Decimal, Real, and Parameter.